 They said it couldn’t be done, but finally, there’s a new kind of lavender that looks good all winter.
-Appropriately dubbed ‘Phenomenal’, it’s so good, in fact, that it’s now being used for municipal plantings.
-To understand the hype, I bought three plants last year to carry out a trial run.
+Appropriately dubbed ‘Phenomenal’, it’s so good that it’s now being used for municipal plantings.
+To understand the hype, I purchased a few plants for a trial run.
 What I discovered was nothing short of, well, phenomenal.
-Continue reading →
+Continue reading

 One of the perks of being a master gardener is all the great lectures you get to attend.
 And today’s talk following the board meeting was no exception.
 It happened to coincide with the very moment I was asking myself “What’s going on with my lavender?”
 Here was professional grower, Sophia Watkins, ready to answer all my questions.

 Watkins runs a family-owned, sustainable farm called Soleado Lavender Farm.
 Located in Dickerson, Maryland, it is the largest of its kind in the state.
 Watkins grew up on the 286-acre property, 26 acres of which are now dedicated solely to the growing of lavender.

 Soleado Lavender Farm

 The family prides itself on its long history of organic farming, a practice Watkins’ father adopted back in the 1960s.
 During that time, the farm grew primarily a mix of soybeans and grains.
 For a child, it was a great way to grow up.
 So later, when Watkins and her fiancé took over the farm, they knew they wanted to continue the tradition.